saaya28/rpl-summer-2022/saaya/daily_log.md

 ## Week of July 11
 Researching Potential Platforms to use for Transfer Learning: Versions of YOLO <br/>
 Uploading Data Sets to Personal Computer<br/>
-Decided that Version 4 would be Best Utilized <br/>
+Decided that YOLOv4 would be Best Utilized <br/>
-After extensive Research about YOLOv5, it is Apparent the Lack of Documentation and the Additonal Complexities, thus I decided it would be best to use YOLOv5 for the Datasets<br/>
+After extensive Research about YOLOv4, it is Apparent the Lack of Documentation and the Additonal Complexities, thus I decided it would be best to use YOLOv5 for the Datasets<br/>
 Working on Preprocessing and How to Implement the YOLOv5 to Identify the "Just Boxes" Dataset <br/>